Evergrande Property Services flags sufficient working capital till 2024

+Corrects first paragraph to say the company would have sufficient working capital instead of it had sufficient working capital

-June 5 (Reuters) - Evergrande Property Services Group Ltd 6666.HK on Monday reported a 46.4% plunge in its fiscal 2022 profit, when compared with fiscal 2020, and said it had sufficient working capital to meet its financial obligations up to 2024.
+June 5 (Reuters) - Evergrande Property Services Group Ltd 6666.HK on Monday reported a 46.4% plunge in its fiscal 2022 profit, when compared with fiscal 2020, and said it would have sufficient working capital to meet its financial obligations up to 2024 through various measures aimed at boosting liquidity.

 The property services unit of embattled China Evergrande Group 3333.HK said profit attributable for the year ended Dec.
 31 was 1.42 billion yuan ($199.85 million), compared with 2.65 billion yuan in 2020.